Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 5. The Butcher (The Midnight Meat Train, 2008)

-In the horror movie world, Clive Barker’s most successful creation is undoubtedly Pinhead of the Hellraiser franchise fame.
-As lacking as recent sequels are, Pinhead continues to enjoy legendary status fame in the world of pop culture.
-Many horror movie fans would even consider him the equal of Freddie Krueger or Chucky.
+British author Clive Barker’s most successful creation is undoubtedly Pinhead of the Hellraiser franchise fame.
+As lacking as recent sequels are, the twisted Cenobite continues to enjoy legendary status fame in the world of pop culture.
+Many fans would even consider him the equal of Freddie Krueger or Chucky.

-This in turn makes it easier to forget that the lead cenobite is hardly the British author’s only contribution to scary movies.
-Among all his projects, 2008’s The stands out for its stylized violence, unforgiving plot, and genuinely creepy ambiance.
+This makes it easy to forget that Pinhead is hardly Barker’s only contribution to scary films.
+Among all his projects, 2008’s The Midnight Meat Train stands out for its stylized violence, unforgiving plot, and genuinely creepy ambiance.
 The primary antagonist, who’s never given a proper name in the show, is also a true embodiment of amorality.
 He brutally slaughters but neither does so for kicks nor vengeance nor out of compulsion.
-Midnight Meat Train

 6. The Creeper (The Jeepers Creepers Franchise, 2001–2017)